Macromerion: Description

 Macromerion was one of the larger sized Spenacodontids and represented the most dominant terrestrial predators of its time.
-Like other Sphenacodontidae species, Macromerion is “sail-backed”, having large parallel-fibered and fibrolamellar bone, as well as lamellar bone.
+Like other Sphenacodontidae species, Macromerion is "sail-backed", having large parallel-fibered and fibrolamellar bone, as well as lamellar bone.
 The sail along their back is made up of hyperelongate vertebral neural spinous processes, which at the time was covered with thick skin and blood vessels.
-A small number of genuses of the Sphenocodontidae family lacked this sail on their back, but Macromerion was one that had one.
+A small number of genera of the Sphenocodontidae family lacked this sail on their back, but Macromerion was one that had one.
 The presence and absence of the sail is due to geographical isolation, but the reason for why one group should or should not evolve the sail is unclear.

 The affinities of Sphenacodontidae and other species under this family are distinguished by the shape of the neural spines and proportions of the cervical vertebrae.

 Macromerion is recognized within Sphenacodontidae, based mainly on its isolated maxillae.
 The skull of Macromerion is extended and narrow, which is an adaptation for strong jaw muscles.
 Their front teeth were assumed to be large while the teeth on the sides of the jaw were much smaller, like the rest of their Sphenacodontidae family was.

 Some of the common skull autopomorphies of the Sphenacodontidae clade include a nasal longer than parietal and a narrow posterior process of the postorbital, both being compared to the features of other Synapsids.
 There is also a contribution of the squamosal to the zygomatic arch, as well as the fact that their ectopterygoid teeth are absent.

 Paleobiology: posture, motion and diet

-Macromerion have a sprawling posture, as most Pelycasaurs are recognized to have.
-This posture suggests that they were a fast-moving predator that likely fed on small animals such as insects, lizards, and small mammals.

-The large size of Macromerion, especially compared to other Spenacodontids, suggested that they represented some of the most dominant terrestrial predators of the Late Carboniferous.
+Macromerion have a sprawling posture, as most Pelycosaurs are recognized to have.
+The large size of Macromerion, especially compared to other Sphenacodontids, suggested that they represented some of the most dominant terrestrial predators of the Late Carboniferous.